wjakubowicz/ZenTabs/README.md

 ## Settings
 - **Dark Mode Toggle**: Switch between light and dark themes to suit your preference.
-- **Localization Support**: Choose your preferred language and currency formats for an improved user experience.
+- **Localization Support**: Choose your preferred language for an improved user experience.

 ## Installation